 Our Core Beliefs

 In a world of widely varying religious doctrines, we believe it is important to define some of our core beliefs.
 A core belief is something that we consider to be of central importance to our faith.
-While our convictions extend far past what we mention here, these are the essentials.
+While our convictions extend far past what we mention here, these are the essentials, all based upon the Bible.

 Bible: The Bible is God’s Word and has authority in all matters of faith and life.